Bass Lake County Park and Campground

 Bass Lake Park is interlaced with many trails within its 663-acre boundary.
 Park System personnel minimally maintain the trails.
 At the present time, most of the trails are open to multiple uses that include hikers, bikers, equestrian use and Off Highway Vehicles of less than 1000 pounds.
 There is also a hiker only trail located around the south half of Bass Lake, which allows for complete circle hikes of the lake.
 (Note: ATV's are currently allowed at the Park but please keep in mind that ATV's are only allowed to enter and leave the campground area with no use of ATV's to travel inside the campground to access the beach, bathrooms, or other sites.
 No riding around in the campground other than ingress and egress.)

 Bass Lake has one constructed and maintained beach, which is located at the southeastern end of the campground complex.
-Park personnel constructed this beach in 1988.
+Park personnel updated this beach in 2022.
 There are presently several user developed swim areas throughout the campground.
 This beach is a swim at your own risk facility as there are no beaches operated by the County that are protected by lifeguards.

-Other facilities at Bass Lake Park include four drinking wells, two dumpsters, a recycle collection station, and six outdoor privies (3 of which are 1000 gallon vault type ADA approved outhouses).
+Other facilities at Bass Lake Park include three drinking wells, two dumpsters, a recycle collection station, and six outdoor privies (3 of which are 1000 gallon vault type ADA approved outhouses).